Configuration

 FRAMELINK_HOST | HTTP server host address | 127.0.0.1 |

-OUTPUT_FORMAT | Output format (yaml or json) | yaml |
+OUTPUT_FORMAT | Output format (yaml, json, or tree) | yaml |

 SKIP_IMAGE_DOWNLOADS | Disable image download tool (true or false) | false |